FireFox2000000/Moonscraper-Chart-Editor/README.md

 - See [attribution.txt](https://github.com/FireFox2000000/Moonscraper-Chart-Editor/blob/master/Moonscraper%20Chart%20Editor/Assets/Documentation/attribution.txt) for third party libraries and resources included in this repository.
 - See [LICENSE](LICENSE).
 - The BASS audio library (a dependency of this application) is a commercial product.
 While it is free for non-commercial use, please ensure to obtain a valid licence if you plan on distributing any application using it commercially.
+- The "Moonscraper" and "Moonscraper Chart Editor" branding and namesake are not covered by the licensing.
+Copyright to the application and it's branding is automatically granted to only Alexander "FireFox" Ong as per Australian copyright law.
+Although the source is free to use within the guidance of the linked license, do not use the Moonscraper Chart Editor namesake, attempt to act as the copyright holder, or violate copyright in any way without expressing permission from myself.